mehty8/anti-social-app/README.md

    <img src="/stop-video-recording.png" alt="Stopping video">
    <p> </p>
    <p>
-      THis is the video recording page, You get here after You clicked on one of your friends.
-Tap the red button on the bottom to start recording the video.
-You can also flip the camrea by tapping on the "recycle" button on the top right corner.
-To stop the recording tap on the square on the bottom.
+      This is the video recording page.
+You get here after You tapped on one of your friends.
+Tap the red button at the bottom to start recording the video.
+You can also flip the camrea by tapping the "recycle" button at the top right corner.
+To stop the recording, tap the square at the bottom.
    </p>
    <h2></h2>
 </div>